Discovery of a Strong-lens Galaxy Pair with the Smallest Projected Separation: Stellar Masses and Dark-matter Fractions

+We estimate the lens-galaxy stellar masses with \texttt{CIGALE} \citep{Boquien2019}, using the HSC five-band photometry, BC03 stellar-population models \citep{Bruzual2003}, and a Chabrier IMF \citep{Chabrier2003}.
+The inferred stellar masses are $M_{\ast,\mathrm{lens1}}=(0.854\pm0.212)\times10^{11}M_\odot$ and $M_{\ast,\mathrm{lens2}}=(1.524\pm0.296)\times10^{11}M_\odot$.
+The best-fitting SEDs from \texttt{CIGALE}, together with the observed HSC photometry, are shown in Figure~\ref{fig:sed}.
+The fitted effective radii suggest that both galaxies are relatively extended for early-type galaxies of similar stellar mass and redshift \citep{vanderWel2014}.

-To estimate the dark-matter fraction, $f_{\rm dm}$, of each lens within circular apertures corresponding to the relevant physical scales, $r_{\rm ap}=r_{\rm e}$, $r_{\rm e}/2$, and $\theta_{\rm E}$, we first integrate the best-fit $\kappa$ model (Table~\ref{tab:EPLresult}) within each aperture to obtain the enclosed total mass, $M_{\rm lensing}(<r_{\rm ap})$.
-We then integrate the Sersic light profile over the same aperture to derive the enclosed light fraction, $f_\star$, defined as the fraction of the total luminosity enclosed within $r_{\rm ap}$.
-Assuming that stellar mass follows the observed light, we use this fraction to infer the enclosed stellar mass within the same aperture.
-The dark-matter fraction is then calculated by comparing the enclosed total and stellar masses.
-The resulting values are summarized in Table~\ref{tab:fdm_summary}.
+To estimate the projected dark-matter fraction, we use the same procedure for different apertures.
+For a given aperture, we first integrate the median lens-light model within that aperture and compare it with the total lens-light flux to obtain the enclosed light fraction, $f_\star(<r_{\rm ap})$.
+Assuming that stellar mass follows light, the enclosed stellar mass is then given by $M_\ast(<r_{\rm ap})=f_\star(<r_{\rm ap})M_{\ast,\rm total}$.
+Combining this with the lensing mass measured from the convergence map in Section\,\ref{sec:lens_modelling}, $M_{\rm lensing}(<r_{\rm ap})$, we compute the dark-matter fraction as